themrzmaster/bayesvit/README.md

 # bayesvit
-Implementation of the Bayesformer paper on a simple VIT (https://github.com/lucidrains/vit-pytorch) by the great lucidrains
+Implementation of the BayesFormer on a simple VIT (https://github.com/lucidrains/vit-pytorch) by the great lucidrains

 ```bibtex